srdee/CTS-API/README.md

 			"resources" : [
 				{
-					"name" : "canonical_example" //Name of the collection, optional "texts" : "./canonical/CTS_XML_TEI/perseus",  // The folder in which fab will find the texts "inventory" : "./canonical/CTS_XML_TextInventory/allcts.xml" // The file which holds CTS informations }
+					"name" : "canonical_example" //Name of the collection, optional "texts" : "#/canonical/CTS_XML_TEI/perseus",  // The folder in which fab will find the texts "inventory" : "#/canonical/CTS_XML_TextInventory/allcts.xml" // The file which holds CTS informations "rewriting_rules" : { // Pairs of key, value where key has to be overriden by value in Inventory pointer "/db/repository/" : "#/canonical/CTS_XML_TEI/perseus/"
+					}
+				}
 			]

 		]
 }
 ```

+**Important note** : in `["repositories"]["resources"]`, you can see that we use the joker `#`.
+This joker is replaced automatically by the build directory's path.
+Not using the joker would make opening files not working.

+##Fab commands
+- `fab test_cts` : test files against data given in inventory
+- `fab clean` : clean the build dir

 ## What the deployement steps should include
 The fabfile should do the following things :